 The Town of Jonesborough and countless volunteers plan and organize this annual patriotic festival to celebrate our Nation’s Heritage.
-There is so much for everyone to enjoy the entire weekend: a parade to kick off the festivities, games and an animal petting zoo for the kids, the First TN Bank Children’s Area and Stage, the Main Stage that boasts musical performers all weekend long, crafters, yummy festival food, and, of course, fireworks that would not be complete without the live musical performance of the Johnson City Community Band.
+There is so much for everyone to enjoy the entire weekend: a parade to kick off the festivities, games and fun for the kids, the First TN Bank Children’s Area and Stage, the Main Stage that boasts musical performers all weekend long, crafters, yummy festival food, and, of course, fireworks that would not be complete without the live musical performance of the Johnson City Community Band.
 Come and celebrate our Nation’s birthday with us and we promise a weekend that you will never forget!

 Click Here for more information